When You Get It Right, Insurance Is Simple

 - Personal Insurance

-Creditors insurance is what most people refer to as bank mortgage insurance.
-The insurance your bank is asking you to sign up for is actually not issued by the bank, it’s issued by an insurance company and CBC TV did a special on the problems many Canadians are having when it comes time to make a claim.
-See link below.
+Creditor insurance is what most people refer to as bank mortgage insurance, but there is no such thing as bank mortgage insurance.
+The insurance that your bank is asking you to sign up for is actually not issued by the bank, it is issued by some other insurance company, and it is their rules you are playing by.

 Benefits of setting up your own personal insurance: